canonical/snapcraft/docs/debug-snaps-with-snap-try.rst

 But it’s sometimes useful to be able to experiment with a snap locally, to help debug an issue, or to make changes to a snap when you don’t have upstream access to the packaging process.
 This is when ``snap try`` is useful.

--  If you only have access to the packaged snap itself, you first need to `unsquash the snap <debug-snaps-with-snap-try-heading--unsquash_>`__ and then `use snap try to test it <debug-snaps-with-snap-try-heading--snaptry_>`__.
+-  If you only have access to the packaged snap itself, you first need to `unsquash the snap <debug-snaps-with-snap-try-unsquash_>`__ and then `use snap try to test it <debug-snaps-with-snap-try-snaptry_>`__.
--  If, instead, you are a developer with access to the source code of the snap, you first need to `use snapcraft try to build an unpacked snap <debug-snaps-with-snap-try-heading--snapcrafttry_>`__, and then `use snap try to test it <debug-snaps-with-snap-try-heading--snaptry_>`__.
+-  If, instead, you are a developer with access to the source code of the snap, you first need to `use snapcraft try to build an unpacked snap <debug-snaps-with-snap-try-snapcrafttry_>`__, and then `use snap try to test it <debug-snaps-with-snap-try-snaptry_>`__.

-.. _debug-snaps-with-snap-try-heading--unsquash:
+.. _debug-snaps-with-snap-try-unsquash:

 Unsquashing a snap
 ------------------